-At Caribou Creek, we strive to not only build you a beautiful home, but to also to give you a home building experience one you won’t forget.
-We are here to help every step of the way to making your dream home a reality.
+At Caribou Creek, we strive to not only build you a beautiful home, but to also to give you the best possible home building experience – one you won’t forget.
+We are here to help you every step of the way in making your dream home a reality.

 The Steps to Building a Log Home